Radk6/MC-Optimization-Guide/modpack-specific/packs-1.16.5.md

 1. Download the latest version of Roguelike Adventures and Dungeons 2
 2. Update Forge to the latest version (36.2.42)
 3. Update RoadRunner and ProjectMMO to their latest versions
+4. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.16.5.md) installed
-4. Set the Java version to 21 and add [these jvm arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17)
+5. Set the Java version to 21 and add [these jvm arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17)

 Known issues: None (yet?)